Johnson–Hansen House

 The Johnson–Hansen House is a historic house located in Provo, Utah, United States, that is listed on the National Register of Historic Places.

 Description

 Located at 485 East 400 South, the Neils Johnson home is both architecturally and historically significant.
-"The log cabin, brick house, and garage, built between 1870-1938, describe settlement patterns and periods of development in Provo.
+"The log cabin, brick house, and garage, built between 1870 and 1938, describe settlement patterns and periods of development in Provo.
 Linking the brick historic home with a "modern" garage through the log cabin symbolizes the connection between past, present, and future.
 These structures are architecturally significant as excellent examples of local 1870s architecture and as a unique, late 1930s blend of nostalgic and modern influences on residential design (Historic Provo p.
 25)."

 The plat of the City of Zion

 Provo was first occupied in 1849 when the first fort was built.
 People began moving outside the fort in 1850-51, and when two canals were dug to irrigate the fields in the 1850s, agriculture was the primary industry.
 Utah settlement patterns were based on the plat of the City of Zion that was outlined by the Mormon prophet Joseph Smith.
 The plan, though not fully implemented, served as a model for Mormon settlements across the west under the direction of Brigham Young.
 The plats were strictly organized, being one mile square, ten acres each and forty rods square, and the lots were laid off alternately within the squares, setting up what were considered to be garden views from the houses.
 There was to be space for each house to have a small yard in the front, and the houses were to be built primarily of stone and brick.
 The towns were set out in a grid pattern with the public buildings and church located in the center of town, surrounded by residences, with the outlying areas being used as farmlands.
 The plat of Zion's design is described in the following:

 "As soon as it was considered safe to move out of the fort, instead of making a home on his piece of land as the ordinary pioneer farmer would have done, the Provo settler, following the advice of President Young and the example of the older colony, selected a site and made his home in the platted part of the city.
 Each family had a quarter of a block -- perhaps more -- on which was the dwelling house...
 Each morning the farmer and his sons went to their work on the farm, returning to their town home in the evening."

 The purpose of combining town and farm life was to provide better protection against the Indians and to provide a greater opportunity for a religious and social life.